 What is Development Order?

 As mentioned above, there are three stages of development.
-Planning permission is in the pre-construction stage, which is perceived as the most essential stage as it marks the beginning of a development.
+Planning permission is in the pre-construction stage.
+Many often perceive it as the most essential stage, as it marks the beginning of development.

 Federal Territory (Planning) Act 1982 (Act 267) is the planning law adopted by the Federal Territories of Malaysia.
 Local Planning Authorities (LPA) such as Perbadanan Putrajaya, Perbadanan Labuan and Kuala Lumpur City Hall adopt Act 267, including the planning permission process, unlike other States of Peninsular Malaysia that adopt Act 172.

 As stipulated in Subsection 2(1) of Act 267, development order issued under this Act will grant planning permission with or without conditions applied, to carry out development.
-It is only issued by the LPA of Federal Territories, which enables specific development at a particular site.
-The term ‘development order’ is typically used by the LPA of Federal Territories.
+Only the LPA of Federal Territories issues it, which enables specific development at a particular site.
+The LPA of Federal Territories typically uses the term ‘development order’.

-To put it briefly, development order is the written consent of the LPA and is compulsory after land conversion approval is obtained and before the development of any building or settlement.
+To put it briefly, the development order is the written consent of the LPA.
+It is compulsory after one obtains the land conversion approval and before the development of any building or settlement.
 If one has commenced any development without acquiring a development order, they are regarded to have breached the law.

 Moreover, developers without planning permission can be convicted under Section 27 and Section 28 of Act 267.
-The penalties are in accordance with Subsection 26(1), which entails a fine not exceeding RM50,000 and in the case of a continuing offence, it may extend to RM500 for every day during the offence continues after conviction.
+The penalties are in accordance with Subsection 26(1), which entails a fine not exceeding RM50,000.
+In the case of a continuing offence, it may extend to RM500 for every day the offence continues after conviction.